 This Technical Report was compiled by SRK Consulting (Canada) Inc. ("SRK") for Geologix Explorations Inc. ("Geologix").
-In addition to SRK, Qualified Persons ("QP") W. Joseph Schlitt of Hydrometal, Inc. and Galen White of CSA Global (UK) Ltd. and Epitacio Robledo of Clifton Associates Ltd. are QP contributors for metallurgy/processing, geology/resources and environmental considerations respectively.
+In addition to SRK, Qualified Persons ("QP") W. Joseph Schlitt of Hydrometal, Inc. and Galen White of CSA Global (UK) Ltd. are QP contributors for metallurgy/processing and geology/resources respectively.